tkompare/chicagoflushots/README.md

 has been my advocate and full partner on the inside.
 Without his advocacy, this fairly unique relationship and this application would not work.

+##CODE NOTES
+This a HTML/CSS/JavaScript web application.
+It does have one small PHP (ical.php) file to construct an iCal file for users who want a calendar reminder of one-off events.
+This PHP file should be simple enough to rewrite in whatever server-side language is available in your environment.

+If you want to reuse this code for your city/county/province/state, a good place to start is in main.js and altering the properties of the "Default" object at the top of the file.

+You probably also want to change the stuff found in the Flushots.setMapSocial function.

+I try to use meaningful variable names, so hopefully the code won't be too hard to follow.

 ##CODE REPOSITORY NOTES
 I have been exceptionally terrible at organizing the code repository for Chicago Flu Shots and it has not gotten proper love over the last few years.
 I plan on